 Follow a programme that is designed to meet your needs

-Throughout the course you will have weekly Professional Studies sessions which provide a framework for you to develop as a teacher and support the practical side of your training with more knowledge and academic research based input.
-This will include sessions delivered by the University of Derby lecturers who will facilitate the PGCE content of the programme and support you with research related assignments.
+Throughout the course you will have weekly Education and Professional Studies sessions based at the SCITT hub at Landau Forte College.
+These sessions will provide a framework for you to develop as a teacher and support the practical side of your training with academic research-based input.
+These sessions are delivered by Specialist Leaders in Education and expert Teacher Educators from our SCITT partner schools.

-Subject Knowledge Sessions
+Subject Knowledge Studies

+Trainees value highly our subject training highly.
 An experienced Subject Knowledge Tutor will support the development of your subject delivery and support you in those areas which have been highlighted from your subject knowledge audit.
 Subject Knowledge Sessions will deepen your subject knowledge in relation to curriculum needs and appropriate teaching and learning strategies, with a particular focus on how educational issues such as assessment, planning, and delivery can be most effectively achieved in the classroom.
 The focus is on practical solutions to ensure that you develop as a creative and reflective classroom practitioner.